pkgjs/support/doc/command-line-usage.md

 explains the options for providing support info and what goes into the package.json for each case.

-`npx suport validate` is run from the directory that contains the package.json for the package.
+`npx support validate` is run from the directory that contains the package.json for the package.
 Depending the how the `support` section in the package.json is configured validate will:

 * validate the format of the `support` section in the package.json conforms to the documentation in [Integration into package.json](https://github.com/nodejs/package-maintenance/blob/master/docs/PACKAGE-SUPPORT.md#integration-into-packagejson)
-* calculate the file which cotains the support info
+* calculate the file which contains the support info
 * if the file is available locally, use that data unless the `--canonical` option was specified.
 * if the file is not available locally or `--canonical` was specified